Doctorate Degree in Medical Sciences.

 What Makes Your Doctorate in Medicine at the JKU Special

-• You can choose to graduate with the academic title Dr.scient.med., or a PhD
+• Depending on the type of research project you opt for, you will graduate with the academic title Dr.scient.med., or a PhD

 • You can opt to conduct interdisciplinary research at the JKU.
 In addition to the Faculty of Medicine, the Johannes Kepler University also has faculties and schools in the fields of law, social sciences, business, engineering, computer sciences, natural sciences, and education.

-• The scientific community here in Linz is as young and innovative as your medical degree program at the JKU (method-centered learning, modular structure, virtual MEDSpace, etc.).
-You study and conduct research in an environment that is not only open to new approaches, but open to your ideas as well.
-We interact eye-to-eye and support regular communication with fellow students and faculty members.
+• The scientific community here in Linz is as young and innovative as the medical degree program at the JKU (method-centered learning, modular structure, the virtual MedSPACE, etc.).
+You will study and conduct research in an environment that is not only open to new approaches, but open to your ideas as well.
+We interact at eye level, supporting communication with fellow students and faculty members.

-• If you work part-time, the doctoral program has been organized in a way that facilitates your job to a small extent.
-If you work while studying in the program, you will have to expect extend your duration of studies.
+• If you work part-time, the doctoral program can be organized to a certain degree to facilitate your work schedule.
+If you opt to work while in the program, you can expect to extend the duration of your studies.

 The Medical Doctorate Degree Program at the JKU

-• Dissertation incl. the defensio (140 ECTS credits)
+• Dissertation, including the defensio (140 ECTS credits)

 • Mandatory Subjects (34 ECTS credits)